 List of everyone who request to speak in a debate.
 The presidium is responsible for creating and following the list.
 Sometimes called list of speakers.

 An abbreviation for sexual and reproductive health and rights.

 The rules of an organization that explain our purpose, structure, and working methods.
 RFSL Ungdom has a federal statute for the national level: all districts have their statutes for the local level.

 Suggestion | Förslag

-A collective term for motions, bills, and demands.
-A proposal may contain one or more that-clause.
+A collective term for motions, propositions, and proposals.
+A suggestion may contain one or more that-clause.

 Take yourself off | Stryka sig

 When someone wish to withdraw from the speakers’ list.
 When the meeting’s chairperson read your name, you signal your withdrawal by shaking your head or slide your index finger across your throat.